IamKhuk/cloud-laravel/README.md

 Everything is working correctly :)

-# Thank you , I have learned some many thing on Cloud-oriented web application during the session .
+# Thank you , I have learned so many thing on Cloud-oriented web application during the session .

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 # cloud-laravel